defagos/CoconutKit/README.markdown

 [HLSModelManager pushModelManager:modelManager];
 ```

-Usual Core Data applications do not need to play with Core Data contexts anymore, operations are applied on the topmost model manager:
+You then do not need to play with Core Data contexts anymore.
+Operations are applied on the topmost model manager:

 ```objective-c
 Employee *employee = [Employee insert];